 So if you live in or around Capel and fancy a go at ‘Growing Your Own’Half plots are available NOW at £16 per annum plus £5 membership.

-Welcome to 2019.
-Another 365 days when you can grow your own vegetables knowing just how much or little insecticide has been applied, what feed has helped them to grow and just how good they taste when picked fresh from your plot.
+Welcome to 2020.
+This year 366 days when you can grow your own vegetables knowing just how much or little insecticide has been applied, what feed has helped them to grow and just how good they taste when picked fresh from your plot.
 A year when you can enjoy some healthy exercise in very pleasant surroundings.

 Our monthly column aims to help you enjoy your gardening while keeping costs down to a minimum.
 Eighty percent of our members do not have an allotment but still enjoy the benefits of our bulk buy prices and seed scheme.
 “THE HUT” will endeavour to supply you with quality products at the lowest prices.

 THE VEG PLOT: - Continue with your winter digging incorporating well-rotted manure or composted garden waste.
 Apply bone-meal at 4oz sq. yd.
 Sow peas & broad bean's.
 Plant rhubarb, cover with strawy manure.
 Feed with sulphate of ammonia & cover crowns with boxes or buckets to encourage early growth.
 When it is too cold, wet or dark to go outside map out where you are intending to grow your vegetables this year trying to rotate the crops whenever possible to reduce the risk of disease.
 Check sowing dates on packets of seed and band together in months for easy reference.
 Harvest broccoli, sprouts, cabbage, swede, carrots, celery, leeks & parsnips.
 Empty compost bins and rebuild if necessary.
-Please help yourself to pallets which are near the Pond.
+Please help yourself to pallets which are in the compound near the Pond & in the north west corner of the site.

 FRUIT: - Apply a Winter Tree Wash to fruit trees and bushes to control over-wintering insect pests.
 Order & plant trees & bushes with a dusting of bone meal.
 Feed trees grown in grass with nitrogen and potash.
 Prune soft fruit bushes removing up to a third of old blackcurrant stems to ground level.
 Other currents and gooseberries reduce side shoots to two buds and cut out dead, diseased and over- crowded branches.